 - 1. By the plane defined in a FPOL block - 2.
-By the working plane pre-defined in the TOOL CALL (e.g. TOOL CALL 1 TOOL CALLZ = X/Y plane) - 3.
+In the Z/X plane if the FK sequence is run in turning mode - 3.
+By the working plane pre-defined in the TOOL CALL (e.g. TOOL CALL 1 TOOL CALLZ = X/ Y plane) - 4.
 The standard X/Y plane is active if none of these applies

 The display of the FK soft keys depends on the spindle axis in the workpiece blank definition.
-If for example you enter spindle axis Z in the workpiece blank definition, the TNC only shows FK soft keys for the X/Y plane.
+If for example you enter spindle axis \mathbf{Z} in the workpiece blank definition, the TNC only shows FK soft keys for the X/Y plane.